On this page:

-- Cover treatment in the US only to the extent that follow-up care is needed as a result of a medical emergency abroad, for those who do not have health insurance in the US.
+- Cover limited treatment in the US only for follow-up care needed as a result of a medical emergency abroad, for those who do not have health insurance in the US.

 - Allow for coverage during the insured's travel to and from the site abroad.

 - Allow coverage extensions for side trips while abroad.

 - Provide political security and natural disaster coverage for U-M students, faculty, and staff traveling abroad.